 [112] Other information falls under s.
-22(3)(b), the Ministry said, as the police treat all deaths as suspicious and as potential homicides and the only reason the police compile or generate the information is to assist in the investigation of a possible offence.
-The Ministry argued that the information in question was privacy and safety; para.
-4.76, initial submission.
+22(3)(b), the Ministry said, as the police treat all deaths as suspicious and as potential homicides and the only reason the police compile or generate the information is to assist in the investigation of a possible offence.75 The Ministry argued that the information in question was earlier, does not say how he is in a position to provide evidence on the police's functions.